Master the management of real estate through technology, economy and law.

 The programme combines the scientific disciplines of economics, management, land management and planning to provide you with the key skills needed in a wide range of career paths in the real estate sector.

-Many courses combine theoretical knowledge with real life projects and business cases, giving you hands-on experience and an understanding of the complexity of the subjects.
-As most jobs in real estate are about people and interaction, a strong emphasis in the studies is placed on teamwork.
+Many courses combine theoretical knowledge with real-life projects and business cases, giving you hands-on experience and an understanding of the complexity of the subject.
+As most jobs in real estate are about people and interaction, the programme also emphasises teamwork.

 Structure of studies

-The Master's Programme consists of 120 credits (ECTS), including following parts:
+The Master's Programme consists of 120 credits (ECTS), including the following parts:

 - Major (60 credits), including 36 credits common courses and 24 credits advanced courses

-- Elective studies (30 credits): you can choose practically any combination of courses that supports your studies and suites your interests
+- Elective studies (30 credits): you can choose practically any combination of courses that supports your studies and suits your interests

 - Master's Thesis (30 credits); a piece of applied research conducted independently by the student